kyle-n/kyle-n.github.io/_posts/2020-05-17-favorite-movies-2019.md

  Sophie Turner might have been able to do *Game of Thrones*, but she is not a movie star.
 One of the worst performances of the year.

 I cannot wait for Marvel to do the X-Men right and put this godforsaken take on the franchise into the ground.
-Good riddance.

 ### 53: *What Men Want* | ★